Welcome to the Division of Land Resource Protection

 Agricultural Land Use and Farmland Conversion

-El Dorado and Glenn counties are now available.
-Come back for more postings in the weeks ahead!
+2014 releases have begun--Amador and San Mateo Counties are now available.
+Come back for more 2014 postings in the weeks ahead!

 The most recent statewide and regional breakdown of farmland conversion trends.